"False"

 Audiovisual media

-The time stamp for a video lecture or an audiobook becomes the equivalent to a page reference for an audiovisual source.
+The time stamp for a video lecture or an audiobook serves as the equivalent to a page reference for an audiovisual source.
 You specify how many minutes and seconds into the file the current section starts.

 Template